 We provide high-quality vacation experiences to our owners, members, and guests around the world and we believe that maintaining a high level of engagement across all of our customer groups is key to our success.
-We intend to maintain and improve owner, member, and guest satisfaction with our products and services, which drives incremental sales as customers choose to spend more time at our resorts.
+We intend to maintain and improve their satisfaction with our products and services, which drives incremental sales as customers choose to spend more time at our resorts.
 Because our owners, members, and guests are our most cost-effective vacation ownership sales channels, we intend to continue to leverage our strong customer satisfaction to drive higher margin sales volumes.
 We seek to continue delivering operational excellence while remaining focused on core customer expectations, which we believe will drive growth and efficiency.
-We continue to strive to improve the experience of our owners, members, and customers through multiple avenues, from self-service tools to streamlining our business processes through technology.
+As part of the integration of the ILG and Legacy-Welk businesses, the improved customer experience from self-service tools and the streamlining of our business processes through technology, we are able to provide enhanced owner and member experiences.

 From our earliest days, we have sought to create an inclusive culture that emphasizes warm and welcoming customer service and authentic care for our associates.
 We believe these characteristics give meaning to our vision of helping our customers and associates live their lives to the fullest.
 Our core belief is that developing and retaining top talent will foster an innovative culture and strengthen our leadership pipeline, while enabling business growth.
 We believe our caring culture unites our associates across a wide range of backgrounds, geographies and experiences.
-It is this very inclusivity and diversity that make us "Better Together" and that has allowed us to grow and prosper over the years.
+It is this very diversity that make us "Better Together" and that has allowed us to grow and prosper over the years.